uwreact/uwreact/README.md

 ## Contributing

-UW REACT facilitates an open source environment for all of our projects, and we are always welcoming contributors.
+We facilitate a completely open source environment for all of our projects, and are always welcoming contributors.

 ### Contributing Guide

-Before opening your editor, read this project's [contributing guide](https://github.com/uwreact/shire/blob/master/CONTRIBUTING.md) to learn about our development and contribution process.
+Before opening your editor, read this project's [contributing guide](https://github.com/uwreact/shire/blob/master/CONTRIBUTING.md) to learn about its development and contribution process.

 ### License